 We encourage community organizations of all kinds to participate with us in speaking out for these programs and policies.

-In 2018, with support from SOME’s residents and Advocacy Network along with coalition partners, SOME succeeded in getting increased funding into next year’s District Budget for several important citywide programs:
+In 2020, with support from SOME’s residents and Advocacy Network along with coalition partners, SOME succeeded in getting increased funding into this year's District Budget for several important citywide programs.

-- Stabilized funding for the Emergency Rental Assistance Program.
+- Stabilized funding for the Substance Use Disorder (SUD) Mobile Crisis Response Program.

 Resources and Tools